 Folder: Optional.
 Defines the folder into which the bookmark should be added, for example, /Bookmarks/Work/.

-Optional.
-Defines a list of URLs are denied from the user.
+Defines a list of URLs that are denied from the user.

-Please note: There have been some reports that enabling web content filters on iOS device prevents also clearing the Safari browser browsing history.
-In practice this means that the option Settings > Safari > Clear History and Website Data is grayed out (disabled) on the device.
-Similar side effect has been reported on Apple support forums after enabling the content restrictions manually from the device end.
+Please note: There have been some reports that enabling web content filters on iOS devices prevents also clearing the Safari browser browsing history.
+In practice, this means that the option Settings > Safari > Clear History and Website Data is grayed out (disabled) on the device.
+A similar side effect has been reported on Apple support forums after enabling the content restrictions manually from the device end.

 How to disable web content filter?

 Web content filters can be disabled by simply deleting the deployed configuration profile from the device.
-This can be done by opening the device page and clicking the trashcan icon in Configuration profiles table.
+This can be done on the Deployments tab of the Device page by clicking the trashcan icon in the Configuration profiles table.
 See Removing deployed configuration profiles for more information.